JaapBraam/LoRaWanGateway/README.md

 OR

 + Get the latest NodeMCU firmware on https://nodemcu-build.com/
-	+ select the dev branch
+	+ select the master branch
 	+ select the following modules: bit, CJSON, encoder, file, GPIO, net, node, RTC time, SNTP, SPI, timer, UART, WiFi

 + Flash the integer version on your ESP8266